aixplain/aiXplain/docs/user/user_doc.md

 ```console
 $ aixplain onboard model --model-id <model_id> --image-tag <model_image_tag> --image-hash <model_image_hash> [--api-key <TEAM_API_KEY>]
 ```
 `model-id` should be the model ID returned by the image-create-repo function used earlier. `image-tag` should be set to whatever string you used to tag your model image.
+The image sha256 hash can be obtained by running `docker images --digests`.
+Choose the hash corresponding to the image you would like onboarded.

 This will send an email to an aiXplain associate to finalize the onboarding process.